Skip to main content

 Create a sink connector from Apache Kafka® to InfluxDB®

-The InfluxDB® sink connector enables you to move data from an Aiven for Apache Kafka® cluster to an InfluxDB instance for further processing and analysis.
+The InfluxDB® Stream Reactor sink connector enables you to move data from an Aiven for Apache Kafka® cluster to an InfluxDB® instance.
+It uses KCQL transformations to filter and map topic data before writing it to InfluxDB.

 Prerequisites

-Also collect the following information about the target InfluxDB database upfront:
+• Gather the following information for the target InfluxDB database:

-• TOPIC_LIST: The list of topics to sink divided by comma
+• TOPIC_LIST: A comma-separated list of Kafka topics to sink.

 SELECT LIST_OF_FIELDS